NatasjaWezel/project_handbag/docs/TUTORIAL.md

 </details>

 > If the .csv containing the parameters from the conquest search has another name, you can specify that as well with using the --labels flag.
 So say search6.csv was called search6_labels.csv instead, the program is not able to find it automatically.
 You'd need to specify --labels search6_labels.csv (or rename the file).

+## Plotting the first fragment with labels
+Looking at the first fragment with labels can come in handy when you forgot how you specified the labels.
+A script is provided to make this plot, in the ```tools``` folder.
+* ```cd tools```
+* ```python plot_fragments_with_labels ..\test_data\h2o\H2O_XH_vdw.5_test.cor ..\test_data\h2o\H2O_XH_vdw.5_test.csv

+A plot like the ones above should show.

+## Building a methyl model
+If you choose to not use the hydrogen atoms from a methyl group for alignment, you can specify where they need to be build back in ```files\methyl_model.csv```.
+If you do want to use the regular generation of the central group model, do not put the labels in the bin column in ```files\central_groups.csv``` and do not specify the central group name here.
+The model will be built using K-means.
+See thesis for pro's/con's of both of these methods.

+This is the end of the tutorial, have fun calculating directionalities and inspecting densities around central group models! :)